Brand Voice Clarity: Redemption Through Visibility

 Intimidation beats more brands than competition ever will.

-It makes leaders soften decisions until nothing gets decided.
-It makes marketing sound like everyone else because “safe” feels survivable.
-It makes teams wait for permission that never comes.
-It makes a founder hide behind neutral language because specificity feels like getting cornered.
+Competition makes you sharper.
+Intimidation makes you smaller.
+Leaders soften decisions until nothing gets decided.
+Marketing starts to sound like everyone else because safe feels survivable.
+Teams wait for permission that never comes.
+Founders hide behind neutral language because specificity feels like getting cornered.

 Brand voice clarity comes from choosing.